MasoniteFramework/docs/prologue/how-to-contribute.md

 ## Introduction

 There are plenty of ways to contribute to open source.
 Many of which don't even rely on writing code.
 A great open source project should have excellent documentation, a thriving community and have as little bugs as possible.
-Below I will explain how to contribute to this project in different ways both including and exluding code contributions.
+Below I will explain how to contribute to this project in different ways both including and excluding code contributions.

 This is not an exhaustive list and not the only ways to contribute but they are the most common.
 If you know of other ways to contribute then please let us know.

 ## Contributing to Development

-Of course the project requires contributions to the main development aspects but it's not the only way.
+Of course, the project requires contributions to the main development aspects but it's not the only way.
 But if you would like to contribute to development then a great way to get started is to simply read through this documentation.
 Get acquainted with how the framework works, how [Controllers](../the-basics/controllers.md) and [Routing](../the-basics/routing.md) work and read the [Architectural Concepts](../architectural-concepts/request-lifecycle.md) documentation starting with the [Request Lifecycle](../architectural-concepts/request-lifecycle.md), then the [Service Providers](../architectural-concepts/service-providers.md) and finally the [Service Container](../architectural-concepts/service-container.md).

 It would also be good to read about the [Release Cycle](release-cycle.md) to get familiar with how Masonite does releases \(SemVer and RomVer\).